 Also worth a visit are the municipal museum and the Miramar Gardens where there is an impressive view of the shores of Morocco on a clear day.

 The old part of Tarifa town has many little tapas bars for you to enjoy a tapa or two and a cerveza while the main street Batalla del Salado has all the surf shops and trendy clothes shops.

 On the hills behind Tarifa is one of the largest wind farms in Europe and you can see all the wind turbines as you drive towards the town and beaches.

 Tarifa has many types of accommodation for all budgets and tastes.
-If you want to be by the beach then one of the hotels located along the strip of beach are all comfortable, affordable and friendly - many have bars, restaurants, chiringuitos and pools.
-However there are also self-catering options and campsites for you to pitch your tents.
+If you want to be by the beach then one of the hotels located along the strip of the beach are all comfortable, affordable and friendly - many have bars, restaurants, chiringuitos and pools.
+However, there are also self-catering options and campsites for you to pitch your tents.

 Simply Shuttles are a good travelling choice to go to Tarifa in a large group, which enables you to sit back and relax on your journey.